Huberman Lab

 Peter Attia takes 8mg rapamycin weekly for its geroprotective potential, tolerating mouth sores as a biomarker of drug activity.

-"I take eight milligrams once a week for as long as I can tolerate it.
-I get these vicious aphthous ulcers.
+"I take eight milligrams once a week for as long as I can tolerate it, but I usually have to take breaks.
+Why is that?
+I get these vicious apthous ulcers, little mouth sores.
+Canker sores.
+Yes.
 About 10% of people get them."

 NAD is a cofactor in 500-600 body pathways